Charlotte Home Business

 Can I run a business from home in Charlotte?

-Yes, Charlotte allows home-based businesses.
+Yes, Charlotte allows home-based businesses with a permit.

 Can I sell food from my home in Charlotte?

 Yes, under cottage food laws you can sell certain homemade foods.
-The annual revenue limit is $50,000.

 Source: Charlotte Unified Development Ordinance — Home Occupation Standards.
 Last verified April 5, 2026.
 View source